 And if you want or need help improving your skills or performance on the Exams, see the BU video series and other instructional products available on the BU Instructional Products page.

 Detailed Rules and Instructions

-- You must follow all of the instructions on the BU Exam documents page for taking, scoring, and video recording Exam I. Here are the main documents you need to begin: Exam I diagrams and procedure, Exam I score sheet, table setup instructions.
+- You must follow all of the instructions on the BU Exam documents page for taking and scoring the Exams.
+Here are the main documents you need to begin: Exam I diagrams and procedure, Exam I score sheet, Exam III diagrams and procedure, Exam III score sheet.
 It might also help to first watch some of the demo videos.

-- Your video must be a new attempt taken between April 15, 2020 and August 31, 2020 (the month after the BU Summer School Boot Camps).
+- Your video must be a new attempt taken between April 15, 2020 and August 31, 2020 (the month after the BU Boot Camps).
 No videos of previous attempts will be accepted.

 - The corner pockets must be no larger than 5 1/8″, and the table must be reasonably level (with no significant roll off).
 If your pockets are very large, you should include a measurement at the beginning or end of your video.